 Your goal is should be to use social media as a tool to get traffic to your website and to get people to sign up to your email list.
 If you have your own email list, then you have a way to contact your customers and people interested in your product or service independent of any 3rd party platform such as social media.
 Imagine if you have 1 million followers on Twitter and you wake up one morning and see that you now have 10,000.
 You can complain to twitter all you want; maybe you’ll get them to restore you missing followers, but probably not.
 But if you have designed your social media efforts to get people to sign up to your email list, then even if you lose all your followers on Twitter or Facebook, you can still email your list: you’re not dead in the water.

 Social media is an awesome tool, but it’s not YOUR tool, you don’t own it.
 There are several good choices for email list solutions.
 I recommend Aweber.
-If you have your own server, I also recommend Arigato Pro Autoresponder.
 You may ask why are you recommending Aweber if your argument against social media is that it’s not yours… well, Aweber’s business is providing you with email list services and you can back up your list, etc. the LIST belongs to you.

 Combine an email list with a tool to help get people to sign up to your list, and you have a winning solution.
 What do you call that type of tool?
 You call it a funnel, or a sales funnel.
-One of the best and most popular is Click Funnels – you should check them out.
+One of the best and most popular is Click Funnels (they also have an email list tool, they also work with Aweber) – you should check them out.

 Remember, when using social media for business, think about the various tools you use and make sure that the end result of all your efforts actually belongs to you and not a 3rd party that you have no control over.